About the Film

 ANIBAL CHALA, 14

 Anibal Chala is one of those boys who grew up in awe of the Chota Valley players who attained athletic fame.
-A star forward with a maturity on the field that belies his age, Anibal seeks to follow in the footsteps of Antonio Valencia, an Afro-Ecuadorian who now plays for Manchester United.
-He is already on his way, playing for the same youth league Valencia did.
+When we first meet Anibal, he is 13 and a star forward with an athletic ability that belies his age.
+Anibal has lofty goals of playing in Europe like one of his role models, Antonio Valencia, an Afro-Ecuadorian playing for Manchester United.
+But his goal is rooted in necessity more than youthful fantasy.

 CARLOS MALDONADO, 22